sungurtekin01/product-pipeline-agent-toolkit/README.md

 2. Design Spec generation (with Q&A)
 3. Development Tickets (with Q&A)

-### 4. View Results
+### 4. Watch Real-time Progress

-Watch the pipeline canvas nodes update in real-time as each step completes.
+Watch the pipeline canvas nodes update in real-time via WebSocket as each step executes:
+- Gray = Pending
+- Blue with progress bar = Running
+- Green = Completed
+- Red = Failed

+### 5. View Generated Documents

-Click "View Documents" to see the generated markdown files.
+Click "View Documents" to open the document viewer:
+- Switch between BRD, Design Spec, and Tickets tabs
+- View Q&A conversations for Design and Tickets
+- Download any document as markdown
+- See which documents are available

 ## 📝 Configuration